 - 1. A completed application for admission - 2.
 An official transcript from high school - 3.
-A minimum high school grade point average (GPA) of 2.750 on a 4.000 scale - 4.
-A minimum ACT composite score of 20 or SAT score of 1030
+Satisfy at least one of the following requirements: - A minimum high school grade point average (GPA) of 3.0 on a 4.0 scale - A minimum ACT composite score of 20 or SAT score of 1030 - Rank in the top half of their high school graduating class